-1) The assumed tenure is Absolute Ownership.

-2) The road and footpath fronting the property are made up, and are assumed to be adopted by the Local Authority.

-3) The property has been altered internally by relocating the kitchen, and the size of the rear ground floor window openings have been altered.
-It is assumed that any required Building Warrant approvals were obtained for these works.
+- 1) The assumed tenure is Absolute Ownership. - 2) The road and footpath fronting the property are made up, and are adopted by the Local Authority. - 3) The property has been altered and extended in the past to provide the present accommodation.
+It is assumed that all required Local Authority consents were obtained, although these works do appear to be longstanding and historic. - 4) It must be confirmed that valid documentation and guarantees exist for previous specialist works including installing a chemical injection damp proof course and woodworm treatment.